 What You Can Update Without a Full Renovation

 Most cosmetic and fitting-based upgrades sit well within partial renovation scope.
-These changes deliver visible impact without touching waterproofed surfaces or licensed plumbing alterations.
+These changes deliver visible impact without touching waterproofed surfaces or requiring licensed plumbing alterations.

 Cosmetic Upgrades